Noite na Taverna: Chapter 7: "Último Beijo de Amor"

 In the last chapter, "Último Beijo de Amor" ("Last Love Kiss"), the orgy ends; everyone is sleeping.
 A mysterious hooded figure walks into the tavern and kills Johann, and then heads toward a man named Arnold.

 The figure is revealed to be Giorgia, Johann's sister, and Arnold is actually Arthur (who was saved by a passerby after the duel) under a false name.
 Giorgia reveals to Arthur that she wanted to get her revenge on Johann, and having done so, the honor Johann stole from her when they slept together is finally restored.

 After exchanging some love words with Arthur, both decide to commit suicide.

 Adaptations

+A graphic novel adaptation, illustrated by Walmir Amaral and published through Editora Ática, came out in 2011.

 An independent short film based on the book received a limited release around some Brazilian film festivals and arthouse cinemas on March 6, 2014.
 Directed and written by Yghor Boy, it stars Renato Basilla as Solfieri, Renan Bleastè as Bertram, Hélcio Henriques as Gennaro, Raul Figueiredo as Claudius Hermann, Sérgio Siveiro as Johann, Ricardo Merini as Arnold/Arthur and Mayara Constantino as Giorgia.
 Intertwined between each tale are glimpses of the academic life of Álvares de Azevedo himself, who is portrayed by Victor Mendes.

 The film won the Prêmio ABC de Cinematografia for Best Direction of Photography in a Student Film in May 2015.